 Middle East Collection

-The University of Arizona Library Middle East Collection is located on pod 3A of the Main Library.
+The University of Arizona Library Middle East Collections are all classified into Library of Congress classification and are integrated with other collections in the Library.
 The Collection covers a wide range of subject areas such as Social Sciences, Humanities, Agriculture, Medicine, Women's Studies and so forth.
 The collection's strengths are its overall breadth, its concentrations in Middle Eastern languages, literature, and both modern and ancient history, and its extensive serial holdings.

 The collection contains more than 65,000 volumes in Arabic, Hebrew, Persian, Pashtu and Turkish.
 Other holdings include over 300 current periodicals relating to the Middle East, many in regional languages, back issues of another 200 periodicals that are no longer published, and more than 250 videos and films.
 For more than a decade, the library has been adding 4-5,000 titles on the Middle East annually.
 Students benefit from the presence of all important reference works and a wide selection of specialized monographs.
 There is also a small collection of newspapers and periodicals available.